SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation: Conclusion Future work

 \section{Conclusion \& Future work}

 In this work, we present \ourartifact{} an exemplar for evaluating managing systems for self-adaptive robotic systems.
-Our exemplar contains a segmentation pipeline with a real ML model and different uncertainties causing degraded performance of the model or entire system outages.
-In \ourartifact{}, multiple uncertainties can (1) cause the same symptom and (2) occur simultaneously, necessitating a deeper analysis of the system. \ourartifact{} can easily be expanded with additional \ac{ros} nodes to create extended or customised use cases while the existing pipeline already presents a novel and challenging benchmark for evaluating \ac{rsass}. \begin{acks} The authors would like to thank the Federal Ministry of Economic Affairs and Climate Action of Germany for funding the described activities through the Federal Aviation Research Program (LuFo) VI-3, funding code 20F2201D. \end{acks}
+Our exemplar contains a segmentation pipeline with a real ML model and different failures causing degraded performance of the model or entire system outages.
+In \ourartifact{}, multiple faults can (1) cause the same failure and (2) occur simultaneously, necessitating a deeper analysis of the system.
+Therefore, \ourartifact{} presents a novel and challenging benchmark for evaluating \ac{rsass}.